Matija-Kukic/lumen/README.md

 1. Prepare your dataset containing historical hotel occupancy data.
 2. Run the ARIMA model with conformal predictions:

-3. Analyze the results and adjust parameters as needed.
+3. Analyze the results.
+4. Adjust parameters and re-run the model if not satisfied.

 ## Data
 The dataset used in this project should contain historical hotel occupancy data.
 Ensure that the data includes relevant features and that the features are correctly named.